• Home

 Second baking:

-• Turn those slices on their sides and bake for another 10-12 minutes.
-Please note that they do crisp up further as they cool down.
+• Turn the cut-side on their sides and bake for another 20 minutes.
+Don't judge doneness straight from the oven.
+They may appear still soft but please note that they do crisp up further as they cool down.
 So you don't want to bake them too long either

 Cooling: